oracle-livelabs/spatial-graph/spatial-python/connect-to-adb/connect-to-adb.md

 1. From the Launcher, click the **Python 3** tile to create a new notebook.
   ![Desc here...](images/connect-to-adb-09.png)

 1. In the first cell, paste the following statement and then click the **run** button.
 This loads the python-oracedb module which handles interaction with Oracle Database.

      ```
      <copy>
      import oracledb
-     import csv
-     oracledb.defaults.fetch_lobs = False
      </copy>
      ```
      ![Desc here...](images/connect-to-adb-10.png)